Effectively Using a Skills Matrix to Develop Your Team

-As we delve into our lean journey and begin to develop the maturity of a continuous improvement business, the people issues come up pretty quickly.
+As we delve into our Lean journey and begin to develop a culture of continuous improvement, the people issues come up pretty quickly.
 How we identify the skills needed for our standard tasks and how we train our people up in these skills becomes critical as we develop processes and standard ways of working to optimise our efficiencies and workflow.
 Effectively using a skills matrix is key to developing your people to meet these new challenges.
 Here we’ll look at what a skills matrix is, why it’s important and how to use a skills matrix to develop our people.

 What is a Skills Matrix?

 A skills matrix is a visual tool that identifies the key skills needed in each department and then recognises our team members and their level of competency against these skills.
 A good skills matrix can start the conversation about each person’s confidence with the tasks needed.
 From here a training plan can be created to cross train your team members, providing job variety and a robust team that can still perform at the same level, even when people are away.